SkewedAspect/rpgkeeper/SECURITY.md

 To report a security vulnerability, please make a new issue with `[Security]` in the title.
-If you're concerned about disclosure, then you can send an email to development@skewedaspect.com with the title of `RPGKeeper Security Vulnerability`.
+If you're concerned about disclosure, then you can email development@skewedaspect.com with the title of `RPGKeeper Security Vulnerability`.
 Please be as detailed as possible.